 Students are allowed to have a snack during the day that they help to prepare for themselves.
-We try to keep these snacks nutritious and students often help prepare for snack in the classroom.
-If you are interested in providing snack, please contact Linda Galvan.
+We try to keep these snacks nutritious and students often help prepare snacks in the classroom.
+Please reference our approved snack list.
+If you are interested in providing snacks, please contact Melissa Lara.